scitran/client/Flywheel-SDK.md

-The Flywheel SDK commands are grouped in various ways; the same command appears in different groups.
+These are the Flywheel SDK commands grouped in various ways (redundantly).
 For example, all the download<> commands are grouped and then all the <>File commands are grouped.
+These methods are in the Flywheel.m class file.
+The Flywheel class is created and attached to each scitran object.

-    Constructor
+This is the Flywheel SDK constructor

         function obj = Flywheel(apiKey)
             % Usage Flywheel(apiKey)
             %  apiKey - API Key assigned for each user through the Flywheel UI
             %          apiKey must be in format <domain>:<API token>

-     Methods (auto-generated)
+The constructor and its methods are auto-generated for several languages as part of the Flywheel SDK.

-Here, the methods are organized into four (redundant) lists
+Below, the methods are organized into four (redundant) lists

 * **object** (project, session, acquisition, file, collection, analysis, group, user)
 * **action** (search, add modify, replace, delete, download, upload, get, set).
 * **compute** (job, batch, gear)
 * **miscellaneous** (about Flywheel)

-A list of the methods in Flywheel is dumped [on this page](Flywheel-methods-list).
+A list of the methods in Flywheel by running 'grep function Flywheel.m' is [on this page](Flywheel-methods-list).

 # Object